Index DSU Problems Change Language (Farsi) Source

 }

-Undoes the last merge operation and separates the two merged sets.
-Assume we do not use Path Compression.
-In this case, each call to the merge function only changes the values of \(sz_x\) and \(Par[y]\).
-Therefore, we can save the changes we make so that when an undo is needed, we can revert to the previous values of these two variables.
-This allows us to implement each undo operation in \(O(1)\).
+It undoes the last union operation, separating the two sets that were merged.
+Assume we are not using the Path Compression method.
+In this case, with each call to the union function, only two values, \(sz_x\) and \(Par[y]\), change.
+Therefore, we can store the changes we've made, so that if an undo is needed, we can refer to them and replace the current values of these two variables with their previous values.
+This way, we can implement each undo operation in \(O(1)\).

-Note that having an undo function makes it impossible to use Path Compression, as our time complexity will no longer remain efficient (recall that Path Compression's complexity is amortized efficiently, and a single call to the Find function alone could even take \(O(n)\) time).
+Note that if we have an undo function, we can no longer use Path Compression because our time complexity will no longer be good (recall that Path Compression's complexity is good in an amortized sense, and a single call to the Find function alone might even be \(O(n)\)).

 int Find(int x){